 Change Your Physical World, Change Your Life (With a $26 DIY Giant Whiteboard Tutorial)

-You know how I said recently that my ideal organizer would be someone following me around with a gigantic whiteboard?
-Sadly, that still seems impractical, but I’m enjoying the next best thing: a giant 4 foot by 8 foot whiteboard I made for my home.
+My ideal dayplanner would be someone following me around with a gigantic whiteboard–but sadly, that seems impractical.
+I’m enjoying the next best thing: a giant 4 foot by 8 foot whiteboard I made for my home.

-This year I’ve been paying more attention to the way my physical world affects me: my mood, my work, my productivity.
-And since I started paying attention, I’ve realized that my physical world affects me a lot more than I’d realized!
-(I’ve been amazed at how much more peaceful my home feels since I started applying the Pinterest rule of decorating.)
+This year I’ve been paying attention to the way my physical world affects my mood and my productivity.
+I’ve realized that my physical world affects me a lot more than I’d realized.
+(My home feels much more peaceful since I started applying the Pinterest rule of decorating.)

-I first read about raingutter bookshelves in The Read-Aloud Handbook, and loved the concept: display books with their covers facing out, and kids (and grown-ups, too) will be more interested in reading because they can see the book covers.
-Plastic gutter material is a very cost-efficient way to build lots and lots of bookshelves, like these ones:
+I first read about raingutter bookshelves in The Read-Aloud Handbook, and loved the concept: display books with their covers facing out, and kids will be more interested in reading because they can see the book covers.
+They’re made from inexpensive plastic gutter material, and look like this:

 DIY raingutter book shelves for homeschool office space DIY whiteboard